 5. Sales Rep Feedback Integration

-Feedback from customers is incredibly important for understanding how well your product pages are performing, or why they aren’t.
+Customer feedback is essential for understanding how well your product pages perform or why they aren’t.
 Feedback allows you to shape your brand messaging and more fully optimize product pages to drive conversions.

-But even more important is feedback from the sales reps whose job it is to sell products, yours and others, to customers all day, every day.
-These are the people, even more than customers themselves, who know precisely what drives conversions and what doesn’t.
+But even more important is feedback from the sales reps whose job is to sell products, yours and others, to customers all day.
+These people, even more than customers themselves, know precisely what drives conversions and what doesn’t.
 Gathering their feedback and comments constitutes an invaluable resource.

-PIM gathers sales rep feedback in the form of the search terms they’re using on your sales channels.
-This provides a consistent feed of the newest material to guide updates to your sites with an eye to optimizing pages for SEO.
+PIM gathers sales rep feedback through the search terms they use on your sales channels.
+This provides a consistent feed of the newest material to guide site updates and optimize pages for SEO.

 6. PIM Allows for Competitor Cross Referencing

-Knowing how your competitors are succeeding at any given moment ranks among some of the most important information you can collect, regardless of your business vertical.
-With an eye to ecommerce and SEO, it’s a major win to draw sales away from competitors when potential customers search the keywords they’ve already cornered.
+Knowing how your competitors succeed at any moment ranks among some of the most critical information you can collect, regardless of your business vertical.
+With an eye to ecommerce and SEO, it’s a significant win to draw sales away from competitors when potential customers search the keywords they’ve already cornered.

-With PIM, you can do more than optimize your own pages for searches of the keywords you’re already ranking with.
+With PIM, you can do more than optimize your pages for searches of the keywords you already rank for.
 A little bit of research will tell you which keywords your competitors are outcompeting you with, and with PIM, you can plug them into your product pages.

-Instead of using your valuable time to build results organically with blogs and other presentations of lengthy content, potential customers will see your products alongside those of your competitors.
-Combined with the other benefits PIM affords you to optimize your product pages, appearing in searches of your competitors keywords might just be enough to redirect that traffic to your site.
+Instead of using your valuable time to build results organically with blogs and other lengthy content presentations, potential customers will see your products alongside those of your competitors.
+Combined with the different benefits PIM affords you to optimize your product pages, appearing in searches of your competitors’ keywords might be enough to redirect that traffic to your site.

-To fully leverage this functionality, you should go beyond using the keywords you and your competitors are ranking with now, and predict the ones you intend to corner in the future.
+To fully leverage this functionality, you should go beyond using the keywords you and your competitors are ranking for now and predict the ones you intend to corner in the future.
 This way, even if you aren’t able to rank for those keywords using more conventional approaches, you’ll still see the traffic when potential customers search those keywords of tomorrow, next month, and next year.

 persona-driven-product-pages